-Alan co-founded LAZ Parking in 1981 while attending the University of Connecticut.
+Alan Lazowski co-founded LAZ Parking in 1981 while attending the University of Connecticut.
 Since then, LAZ Parking has grown into a national parking management, transportation, and mobility company with managed revenue in excess of $1.8 billion and over 15,000 employees.

-The son of Holocaust survivors, Alan believes that he has “an obligation to give back.”
+The son of Holocaust survivors, Lazowski believes that he has “an obligation to give back.”
 He’s a well-respected philanthropist and has given his time and money to various charitable efforts.
 In 2009, he started the LAZ Parking Charitable Foundation.
 He is also the founder and co-chair of Voices of Hope, an organization that collects, categorizes, and shares the experiences of Holocaust survivors for the benefit of future generations.

 He served as a member of the United State Holocaust Museum’s Council appointed by President Obama.